Arthur Baldwin, 3rd Earl Baldwin of Bewdley: Career

 In the inter-war years Baldwin was a director of several companies, including the Round Oak Steel Works, Redpath, Brown, and the Great Western Railway, and between 1938 and 1974 he was a director of the Equitable Life Assurance Society.
 He served in the Royal Air Force during World War II.
 Despising patronage, he successfully set out to gain a commission through the ranks.

 Baldwin published three books in the 1950s and 60s.
 The first was a biography of his father, written as a result of his strong feeling that the official biography by G. M. Young did not do Stanley Baldwin justice.
 (Note: Young's publisher, Rupert Hart-Davis, admitted privately that Young had not been diligent in his research and had to be bullied into completing the manuscript.)
 Baldwin strongly criticised not only Young, but other historians, including John Wheeler-Bennett, D. C. Somervell and Sir Lewis Namier for, in his view, misjudging the former prime minister.
 His second book, The Macdonald Sisters was a study of the four daughters of the Rev G. B. Macdonald: Alice married John Lockwood Kipling (Rudyard Kipling's parents); Georgiana married Edward Burne-Jones; Agnes married Edward Poynter; and Louisa married Alfred Baldwin (Stanley Baldwin's parents, thus Windham's grandparents).
 In 1967 he published a memoir of his wartime experiences.
 The reviewer in The Times, commented, "He tells it all with amusement and skill … the atmosphere of the RAF seeps unmistakably through."

 Peerage

 On 10 August 1958, on the death of the second earl, his elder brother, Oliver, Baldwin succeeded to the United Kingdom titles of Earl Baldwin of Bewdley and Viscount Corvedale.
 He spoke in the House of Lords from time to time, mostly on the subjects of transport and industry.

 Personal life

-On 25 August 1936, Baldwin married Joan Elspeth Tomes, daughter of Charles Alexander Tomes, merchant in the Far East with Shewan, Tomes & Co.
+On 25 August 1936, Baldwin married Joan Elspeth Tomes, daughter of Charles Alexander Tomes, an American merchant in the Far East with Shewan, Tomes & Co.
 They had one child: